What is a drip campaign?

-What is a drip campaign?
-A drip campaign involves creating a series of emails to be automatically delivered at specific times and usually spaced over a few days.
-The reasoning being that the steady drip of information delivers messaging that becomes familiar and ultimately translates to engagement and hopefully sales.
+A drip campaign, also known as an automated email campaign, is a marketing strategy that involves creating a series of emails to be automatically delivered at specific times and usually spaced over a few days.
+The steady drip of information provides messaging that becomes familiar and ultimately translates to engagement and, hopefully, sales.

 While the expression drip campaign brings to mind everything from leaky faucets to a gentle drizzle, it’s actually a very calculated way of expanding your brand awareness.